ERASMUS OutgoingMobility Grant Amounts

 - Stays over 209 days: 7 months flat

-Upon timely application, ERASMUS students travelling to the host country/home country by environmentally friendly means of transport ("Green Travel") can be supported with a lump sum of 50 Euro and, if applicable, up to four additional days of travel.
+Upon timely application, in the academic year 2024/25, Erasmus students travelling to the host country/home country by environmentally friendly means of transport ("Green Travel") can be supported with up to six additional days of travel.

-- Students and graduates with a disability (GdB 20 or higher) or a chronic illness.
+- Students and graduates with a GdB 20 or more or a proven disability or chronic illness that results in additional financial needs

 - Students and graduates who are studying abroad with children